mjmn/BM2-MD/README.md

 # Citations
 MDAnalysis is used in these scripts.
 References for MDAnalysis are:

-Gowers et al. S. Benthall and S. Rostrup ed.
+Gowers et al. Benthall and Rostrup ed.
 Proceedings of the 15th Python in Science Conference, Austin, TX, 2016: 98.

 Michaud-Agrawal et al. J. Comput.
 Chem.
 2011(32): 2319.